Czapsky001/Czapsky001/README.md

 Hello there, I'm Szymon Czap, a Junior Fullstack Developer based in Zgorzelec.

 ### About Me
-As a passionate Junior Fullstack Developer, I call Rzeszow my home.
+Passionate Junior Fullstack Developer.
 I'm on a journey to gain my initial hands-on experience in the dynamic world of development.

 🔭 Currently immersed in my first professional stint as a Junior Dev.